 You may use paid time off at the same time as Paid Family and Medical Leave but it may affect your benefit payment.
-Please see the "File a weekly claim" section on page 12 for more information.
+Please see the "File a weekly claim" section for more information.

 Do I have to use other leave, like vacation or sick time, before I use Paid Family and Medical Leave?